material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 5: Provide plans to performers

 The scheduler now provides each plan instance to the relevant performer.
-This allows each performer to translate plans in to actionable logic.
+This allows each performer to translate plans into actionable logic.

 ### Step 6: Performers execute plans